ceebrent/Raw_Csv/README.md

 # Raw_Csv
 Single .exe that opens up a directory selector to generate "Raw_CSV" files that contain specific information from mass spec raw data in order to QC patient data.
+Takes columns that ARK specifically needs and then renames several columns and generates the csv's from the text files.